-The AspenTech segment provides asset optimization software that enables industrial manufacturers to design, operate and maintain their operations for a maximum performance, creating value through improved operational efficiency and productivity, reduced downtime and safety risks, and minimizing energy consumption and emissions.
+The AspenTech segment provides asset optimization software that enables industrial manufacturers to design, operate and maintain their operations for a maximum performance.
+AspenTech combines decades of modeling, simulation, and optimization capabilities with industrial operations expertise and applies advanced analytics to improve the profitability and sustainability of production assets.
+The purpose-built software drives value for customers by improving operational efficiency and maximizing productivity, reducing unplanned downtime and safety risks, and minimizing energy consumption and emissions.
+The Company owns 56 percent of the outstanding shares of AspenTech common stock (on a fully diluted basis).